BrianSturgis/Keg-tracker2/README.md

 # Keg Tracker
 <p align="center"> Authored by Brian Sturgis</p>
-<p align="center">Project started on April 23rd, 2021</p>
+<p align="center">Project started on April 30th, 2021</p>

 ## Description
 This is an application for a Bar to track their keg inventory.
+This is version of the application will use REDUX to manage its state.

 ## user stories
 As a user can see a list/menu of all available kegs.
 They can see its name, brand, price and alcoholContent.